History of the Drifter Program

 In recent years, the drifter program has broadened its scope and invited local schools and educators to become involved in drifter building, deployment, and tracking.
 The drifters have proven to be a very successful educational tool in high school science or STEM classes, after-school programs, summer science schools, and informal educational settings.
-Over the past 10 years, more than 1000 drifters have been built and deployed by approximately 50 different schools.
+In the past few decades, more than 1500 drifters have been built and deployed by approximately 100 different schools.

 History of Drifter Designs

 |Eddie||2010-2013||~200||wood & collar||vinyl sails& fiberglass spars|